What is project-based learning? There's a reason many of us think of classes like art, music, drama as the happiest of our school years.

 What are the key characteristics of project-based learning?

-Student-Centered: PBL places students at the center of their learning experience.
+Student-Centred: PBL places students at the centre of their learning experience.
 They take ownership of their projects and are responsible for planning, executing, and reflecting on their work.

 Authentic Tasks: Projects in PBL are designed to mimic real-world situations or challenges.
 Students often work on tasks that professionals in a given field might encounter, making the learning experience more relevant and practical.